niicooalv/niicooalv/README.md

 If you have any questions about frontend or backend web development, feel free to <a href="mailto:test@test.local">contact me through email</a>.

-You can hire me as a freelancer to deploy your projects on web.

   </td>
   <td width="50%" valign="top">